 Using Eq. (\ref{cof}), we get

 By combining Eq. (\ref{dfor}) with Eq. (\ref{cof1}) and Eq. (\ref{con1}) and operating the Hodge-dual to $dk$, we acquire the following forms for the total conserved charge

 where $M=-c_1$.
-Throughout the same calculations for the case $N>4$ as previously, with Eq. (\ref{m1}), we find where $i=1\cdots \cdots \ell$.
+Throughout the same calculations for the case of $N>4$, with Eq. (\ref{m1}), we find where $i=2\cdots \cdots \ell$.
 By substituting Eq. (\ref{cofn}) into Eq. (\ref{con1}), we acquire The total derivative of Eq. (\ref{cofnn1}) yields

 We calculate the inverse of Eq. (\ref{cofn}), as we have done in the 4-dimensional case.
-By combining the result and Eq. (\ref{cofnnn}) and using the Hodge-dual, we find that the conservation of $N$-dimensional spacetime of Eq. (\ref{m1}) is represented as where $h(r)$ in case of 4-dim is given by Eq. (\ref{4d}) and $h'(r)=\frac{dh(r)}{dr}$ and in case $N>4$ $h(r)$ is given by (\ref{nd}).
+By combining the results and Eq. (\ref{cofnnn}) and using the Hodge-dual, we find that the conservation of $N>4$ of Eq. (\ref{m1}) is represented as where $h(r)$ in the case of 4-dimensions is given by Eq. (\ref{4d}) and $h'(r)=\frac{dh(r)}{dr}$ and in the case $N>4$ $h(r)$ is given by (\ref{nd}).